clef-men/article_tmc/popl25-author-response.md

   transform is related to its input by our program logic.
 And those proofs are, in fact, relatively simple -- about 300 lines of straight-line Coq code, which could be factorized further with more automation.
-It is a single induction that applies the relevant program logic steps in each case.
+It is a double induction that applies the relevant program logic steps in each case.

 > Line 661: It remains annoyingly unsaid whether this constructor